MoinSebi/gfa_annotate/README.md

 # gfa_annotate
-Translate gene annotation (intervals) from a bed format to the id space of a genome graph.
+Translate gene annotation (intervals) from a bed format to the node id space of a variation graph.
 The bed format is only allowed to have of four columns (see below).

 If you want to convert gff to bed file, use the [gff2bed.py script](#abcd)